-With nationally recognized science and natural resources programs, Oregon State University can prepare you to shape environmental progress.
-You’ll study with world renowned faculty, participate in groundbreaking research and get real-world experience.
-Our science and natural resources curriculum grapples with the complex balance between how to providing what society needs and sustaining the ecosystems that are essential to all life.
-You’ll work on projects that have real impacts on food safety, environmental protection, alternative energy sources, sustainable forest and ocean ecosystems and others.
-You’ll learn how to relate scientific research to important public policy issues.
+With nationally recognized science and natural resources programs, Oregon State University can prepare you to take better care of the world we depend ons.
+You’ll work on projects that have real impacts on food safety, environmental protection, alternative energy sources, sustainable ecosystems and other topics.
+You'll also learn how to relate scientific research to important public policy issues, moving from discover to action.
+Are you ready to get to the edgo of what's known?
+We'll show you how to keep going.

 To prepare for study in science and natural resources, you should have a strong academic background.
 You’ll benefit from four years of high school mathematics, including the most advanced courses available, along with coursework in biology, chemistry and physics.
 You should also pursue a well-balanced background in the social sciences, arts and humanities, including English.
 And as with most fields today, it’s important to have solid computer skills.